Collisionless shocks in laboratory astrophysics experiments

 Despite their ubiquity in nature, the microphysics involved in the formation of collisionless shocks is not yet fully understood.
-In recent years, there have been growing number of efforts to understand the roles of various plasma instabilities in the formation of collisionless shocks in a laboratory~\cite{Bret:2013aa,Stockem:2014ab}.
-Such studies are subject to the scaling laws with regard to the interpretation of astrophysical observations ~\cite{Ross:2017aa} but nonetheless are also complementary to the rich literature of the plasma instabilities~\cite{Weibel:1959aa,Bret:2010aa,Kato:2010aa}.
-A straightforward configuration to study the collisionless shocks, in a laboratory, is the one where two counter-propagating unmagnetized plasma flows are allowed to collide~\cite{Park:2012aa,Ross:2017aa}.
-In this set-up, the interaction region of the two plasma flows is susceptible to numerous plasma instabilities \emph{e.g.} two-stream and Weibel/filamentation instabilities \cite{Bret:2010aa}.
-For the relativistic plasma flows, the Weibel/filamentation instabilities (henceforth referred to as the Weibel instability) is dominant and generates a strong magnetic field ~\cite{Huntington:2015aa}.
+In recent years, there have been growing number of efforts to understand the roles of various plasma instabilities in the formation of collisionless shocks in a laboratory, constituting a crucial aspect of the laboratory astrophysics research~\cite{Forslund:1970aa,*Kato:2010aa,Stockem:2014ab,*Bret:2013aa,Ryutov:2014aa,Ross:2017aa,Huntington:2015aa,Park:2015aa,Ruyer:2015aa,Fiuza:2012aa}.
+Such studies are subject to the scaling laws with regard to the interpretation of astrophysical observations~\cite{Ross:2017aa} but nonetheless are also complementary to the rich literature of the plasma instabilities~\cite{Weibel:1959aa,Karmakar:2009aa,Bret:2010aa}.
+A straightforward configuration to study the collisionless shocks, in a laboratory, is the one where two counter-propagating unmagnetized plasma flows are allowed to collide~\cite{Huntington:2015aa,Park:2015aa,Ross:2017aa}.
+In this set-up, the interaction region of the two plasma flows is susceptible to numerous plasma instabilities \emph{e.g.} two-stream and Weibel/current filamentation instabilities (WI/CFI).
+For the relativistic plasma flows, the Weibel/filamentation instability is dominant and generates a strong magnetic field ~\cite{Stockem:2014ab,*Bret:2013aa}.
 The particles get scattered in this magnetic field and piled up to create a shocked region.
-Then a smaller number of particles gets accelerated from this shock by the Fermi $1$st or $2$nd order acceleration processes, yielding an energy spectrum which is a power-law distribution \cite{Spitkovsky:2008aa,*Spitkovsky:2007aa}.
-Since the Weibel instability generates a stronger magnetic field these shocks are also called the Weibel mediated or electromagnetic shocks~\cite{Stockem:2014ab}.
+A smaller number of particles can get accelerated from this shock by the Fermi acceleration processes, yielding an energy spectrum which is a power-law distribution \cite{Spitkovsky:2008aa,*Spitkovsky:2007aa}.
+Since the Weibel instability generates a stronger magnetic field these shocks are also called the Weibel mediated or electromagnetic shocks~\cite{Stockem:2014ab,*Bret:2013aa}.
 However, experimental investigation of such shocks has been challenging as one needs very energetic laser-systems to drive relativistic collisionless plasma flows from the overdense plasma targets \cite{Ross:2017aa,Huntington:2015aa}.
-For non-relativistic flows, where the Weibel instability does not dominate, generation of the magnetic field is weak and these shocks are called the electrostatic shocks~\cite{Sorasio:2006aa}.